 The Wellness Centre will provide First Aid travel bags to staff escorting pupils on school trips.
 On request, they will add travel sickness tablets and suitable non-prescription medicines, depending on type of trip, length of stay and mode of travel.
-Staff taking any such medication must undergo training with a School Nurse.
+Staff taking any such medication must undergo training with a member of the Wellness Centre staff.